 So be friendly, especially when you are not feeling it.
 Watch your tone of voice, your body language, your choice of words.
 Move from reaction to action; make a mention of his good traits.
 And trust God to work in his heart as you do your part.

 There’s no guarantee that changing your attitude and adjusting your behavior towards your husband will change him.
-Your attempt might be rejected, tossed back to your face.
+Your attempts at friendship might be rejected, even tossed back to your face.

 Notwithstanding, I think all couples in difficult marriages need to come to that place where one person is willing to risk in love.
 I am not talking about covering sin or putting yourself in harm’s way in the name of building a friendship; these I have addressed in other posts.

 I am talking about rising above pride and fear and making a choice to still fan your vows even in difficulties while believing that God sees and will honor your efforts.